- Birth to Three Program

 - Contact Us

-The mission of the School of Education at Saint Xavier University is to prepare professionals to enter the field of education with knowledge, competence, dedication to lifelong learning and commitment to excellence.
+The mission of the Education Department at Saint Xavier University is to prepare professionals to enter the field of education with knowledge, competence, dedication to lifelong learning and commitment to excellence.
 The graduates of education programs at Saint Xavier University are grounded in liberal arts, including an ethical and spiritual dimension that respects individuality and diversity and stands ready to provide caring service in varying communities.

-The School of Education at Saint Xavier University is a community of undergraduate and graduate students, teachers, staff and administrators who strive to achieve the goals of the University through the sharing of experiences, understandings, modes of argument and applications of educational theory to educational practice.
+The Education Department at Saint Xavier University is a community of undergraduate and graduate students, teachers, staff and administrators who strive to achieve the goals of the University through the sharing of experiences, understandings, modes of argument and applications of educational theory to educational practice.
 These goals are realized in an environment of spiritual development and intellectual vigor.

 Spiritual development is anchored in the belief of the fundamental dignity of all persons, an openness to all persons of any race, creed, gender, economic class, social standing or disability.
-All of the members of the School of Education community are included in the dialogue of human dignity by challenging each other to reflect on a teaching career as a conscious choice to serve requiring the development of habits of openness, hopefulness, kindness, persistence and self-reflection.
+All of the members of SXU's Education Department community are included in the dialogue of human dignity by challenging each other to reflect on a teaching career as a conscious choice to serve requiring the development of habits of openness, hopefulness, kindness, persistence and self-reflection.
 Community members are further challenged to take an active role in issues of social concern.